 Miles per gallon for combination trucks (based on average

-miles traveled and fuel consumption) remained relatively stable between 2009 and 2019.
-However, like single-unit trucks, combination truck fuel consumption increased slightly, as the average miles
+and 2021.
+However, like single-unit trucks, combination truck fuel consumption

 Energy intensities of domestic freight transportation modes